thanos-pakou/SEIP_lab_assignments/README.md

 ## Description

-This is a private repository for submitting lab assignments for Software Engineer in Practice.
+This is a public repository for submitting lab assignments for Software Engineer in Practice.

 The directory [seip2019](seip2019) contains all the standalone projects.